-The Audit Committee is responsible for the review of the annual and quarterly financial statements of the Company and all other continuous disclosure documents required by regulatory authorities, all of which are approved by the Board of Directors before mailing.
-The Board has the responsibility for maintaining a proper communication policy with shareholders, institutional investors and participants in the financial market.
-In order to maintain high standards regarding disclosure issues, the Board of Directors maintains a disclosure policy.
+The Audit Committee is responsible for the review of the annual and quarterly financial statements of the Company and all other continuous disclosure documents required by regulatory authorities, all of which are approved by the Board before mailing.
+The Board is responsible for maintaining a proper communication policy with shareholders, institutional investors and participants in the financial market.
+In order to maintain high standards regarding disclosure issues, the Board maintains a disclosure policy.
 The purpose of the disclosure policy is to ensure that communications to the investing public are timely, consistent and accurate, and that the information is disseminated in compliance with all applicable requirements of the TSX and securities regulatory authorities.